-KVCC has one open computer lab located in Room 104, King.
+KVCC has computer spaces available for student use in the Lunder Learning Commons on the Fairfield Campus and the Learning Commons on the 2nd floor of Averill Hall on the Alfond Campus.
 There are also instructional labs located in each building for specific programs of study; these classroom labs are only available for use during your scheduled course periods.
+Computers and printers are also available in the Upper Campus Center in King Hall.